-A honeypot is a decoy computer system designed to attract cyber attackers so that security researchers can see how they operate and what they might be after.
-The honeypot is usually isolated from organisations’ main production environments, serving as bait to lure attackers into engaging with it without endangering the organisation’s data.
+A cybersecurity honeypot is a decoy security mechanism designed to attract cyber attackers so that security researchers can see how they operate and what they might be after.
+The honeypot, typically isolated from the organisation’s primary production environment, serves as bait to lure attackers into engaging with the system without endangering the organisation’s data.

 History of Honeypots

 The concept of honeypots has existed since the late 1980s and early 1990s.
 The idea was first documented in two publications in 1991: “The Cuckoo’s Egg” by Clifford Stoll and “An Evening with Berferd” by Bill Cheswick.
 But it wasn’t until 1997 that Fred Cohen’s Deception Toolkit was released, which was one of the first honeypot solutions available to the security community.
 A year later, in 1998, development began on CyberCop Sting, one of the first commercial honeypots sold to the public.

 Honeypots have evolved over time, and modern deception technology involves traps and decoys strategically placed around critical systems.
 Once an attacker has penetrated a honeypot, these decoy systems observe, track, and sometimes counterattack to attack them.
 Gartner Research identified deception technology as an “emerging technology” in 2016 that is becoming “market-viable”.

 Types of Honeypots

 Different types of honeypots can be used in a cybersecurity strategy.
 Some of the most common types include: